 Bank Reconciliation in Microsoft Dynamics GP - 80575 Course Outline

-This course is designed for customers who are interested in learning Microsoft Dynamics GP 2013 or Dynamics GP 2015.
-It covers the new features in Dynamics GP 2015, but also the important capabilities of Dynamics GP in general.
+This course is designed for customers who are interested in learning Microsoft Dynamics GP 2018.
+It covers the new features in Dynamics GP 2018, but also the important capabilities of Dynamics GP in general.

 This course explores the processes required to manage cash receipts, cash disbursements, and other transactions that affect checkbook balances.
 It also shows you how to perform the checkbook reconciliation process in the Bank Reconciliation module, ensuring accuracy of your financial data and its relation to your financial institution statements.